 **if you are unsure of the noise levels outside your site, we may have to make an extra visit to measure dB.

 Ontario First Aid regulation (Reg.
-1101) states that at least one worker per shift must be a qualified in delivery of first aid who works in vicinity of a first aid station with a first aid box.
+1101) states that at least one worker per shift must be qualified in the delivery of first aid who works in the vicinity of a first aid station with a first aid box.
 Organizations must ‘be prepared’ by having trained employees to deal with emergencies.

 The following courses are offered to help you schedule your next first aid course.
 We will be pleased to schedule first aid course(s) at your location.
 Course(s) can be arranged to address your specific concerns and workplaces specific hazards